skramm/homog2d/docs/homog2d_manual.md

 // OPolyline op2(rect); // this does not build
 ```

-Warning: you may not add a point identical to the previous one.
+**Warning**: you may not add a point identical to the previous one.
 Whatever the type, this code will throw:
 ```C++
 std::vector<Point2d> vpts{ {0,0},{1,1},{3,1},{3,1} };